bosskrub9992/DQN-LiDAR-based-AV-training-in-CARLA-Simulator/README.md

 https://carla.org/

 We recommend that you open the above files with jupyter notebook in Anaconda.
 Copy and place the files into the folder "example" of CARLA Simulator in your Anaconda environment.
+Install the python library as the files mentioned.

   Thank you.